-Bookish Diversions: Type-Oh, Dangit!
+Bookish Diversions: Type-Oh, Dang It!

-¶ James Joyce’s novel, Ulysses, turned 100 earlier this year.
-There were supposedly more than two thousand errors in the first edition, published in 1922 by Shakespeare and Company in Paris.
 We can blame the French printer’s lack of familiarity with English for some of the mess.
-But when London’s Egoist Press released another edition later that same year using the same plates, Joyce and his editors assembled an errata sheet—seven sheets, actually—addressing just a tenth of the total errors.
+But when London’s Egoist Press released another edition later that same year using the same plates, Joyce and his editors assembled an errata sheet—actually seven—addressing only a tenth of the total mistakes.

 Making matters worse, a bootleg edition in New York introduced fresh new errors in 1929.
-When the Random House finally released an authorized version of the book five years later, it used the bootleg edition for its text and thus perpetuated the mistakes.
+When the Random House finally released an authorized version of the book five years later, it used this bootleg edition for its text and thus perpetuated the mistakes.
 As late as 1975, scholars attacked Modern Library’s 1961 edition for omissions.

-¶ Typos are a regular part of publishing.
-Always have been.
+¶ Wicked Bibles.
+Typos are a regular part of publishing, always have been.
 Back in 1631, royal printers produced an edition of the King James Bible that inadvertently dropped the “not” from the command against adultery, rendering the verse “Thou shalt commit adultery.”
 The edition was subsequently dubbed the Wicked Bible or the Sinner’s Bible.

-When the error was discovered the printers lost their license and faced a massive fine.
-Most of the print run was burned, but as many as eleven copies, possibly more, escaped destruction.
-The Musuem of the Bible keeps one on display.
+When the error was discovered, the printers lost their license, faced a massive fine, and were personally reprimanded by King Charles I. Imagine that scene.
+Most of the print run was burned, but as many as twenty copies escaped destruction and remain at large in the world today.
+A couple years ago one turned up in New Zealand.
+The Museum of the Bible keeps another on display.

 The Wicked Bible contained an additional doozy.
 Deuteronomy 5.24 in some copies of this edition supposedly read, “And ye said, Behold, the LORD our God hath shewed us his glory and his great-asse.”
-That should say “greatness.”
+That should have said “greatness.”
 The second error does not exist in surviving copies, but there’s evidence of its existence.
-The appearance of two such monumentally embarrassing typos have led some experts to suggest that sabotage was afoot.
-But human error is all that’s required.
-Here are a few other famous Bible typos from other editions, including:

 “Sin on more” instead of “no more”